 - Posts by Franklin Malemud

-The majority of Franklin's practice focuses upon the firm's unique probate court and trust litigation group which deals primarily with litigation involving wills, trusts, guardianship, conservatorship, powers of attorney, and ...
+Franklin serves as co-chair of Reminger's Probate and Trust Litigation practice group.
+The majority of Franklin's practice focuses upon litigation involving wills, trusts, guardianship, conservatorship, powers of attorney ...

 Reprinted from Probate Law Journal of Ohio, with permission of Thomson Reuters.
 Copyright © 2017.

 Years after the initial enactment of the Ohio Trust Code and articles published in this journal1 the Tenth District Ohio Court of Appeals in Zook, et al. v.
 JP Morgan Chase Bank National Association, et al., 10th Dist.
 No. 15AP-751, 2017-Ohio-838, conﬁrmed the viability of options under the Trust Code that afford trustees a path to ﬁnality in trust administration not subject to continuing court jurisdiction.
 Speciﬁcally, the Zook court conﬁrmed what readers of this journal and those familiar with the Trust Code already “know”:

 Ten years after the first enactment of the Ohio Trust Code, in Zook, et al. v.
 JP Morgan Chase Bank National Association, et al., 10th Dist.
 No. 15AP-751, 2017-Ohio-838, the Tenth District Ohio Court of Appeals gave insight into protections under the Ohio Trust Code afforded trustees against beneficiary claims and a provided a roadmap for a beneficiary to challenge such protection.